Carlyle's first-quarter earnings drop on French tax ruling

-(Reuters) - Carlyle Group LP (CG.O) reported a 13 percent year-on-year drop in first-quarter profit, as it was asked to pay $112 million in a French tax court case involving one of its real estate funds, yet it still beat most analysts’ expectations on performance.
+April 29 (Reuters) - Carlyle Group LP reported a 13 percent year-on-year drop in first-quarter profit, as it was asked to pay $112 million in a French tax court case involving one of its real estate funds, yet it still beat most analysts’ expectations on performance.

 Carlyle had reserved only $82.5 million for the case, which involves tax exemptions claimed by one of its European funds on the sale of real estate assets in Paris.
 Carlyle is now appealing the French court ruling.

-The value of Carlyle’s private equity funds, however, increased by 8 percent in the quarter, almost 7 percentage points more than the S&P 500 .INX.
-By comparison, peers Blackstone Group LP (BX.N) and KKR & Co LP (KKR.N) saw a 6.4 percent and 5.1 percent appreciation respectively in their private equity funds in the first quarter.
+The value of Carlyle’s private equity funds, however, increased by 8 percent in the quarter, almost 7 percentage points more than the S&P 500.
+By comparison, peers Blackstone Group LP and KKR & Co LP saw a 6.4 percent and 5.1 percent appreciation respectively in their private equity funds in the first quarter.

 The Washington, D.C.-based private equity firm said that economic net income (ENI), an earnings metric that factors in the mark-to-market value of its portfolio, was $273 million in the first quarter of 2015 versus $312 million in the corresponding period in 2014.